5 Major U-Turns: Brands That Have Ditched or Delayed Electric Car Plans

 Aston Martin

-Aston Martin has postponed the release of its first fully electric vehicle until 2026.
-The brand remains committed to electrification but is taking additional time to refine its technology and align its product roadmap with market readiness.
+Aston Martin has postponed its first fully electric vehicle until 2026, allowing more time to develop its technology and align with market readiness.

 Volvo